nabeel-oz/qlik-sas-reader/README.md

 EXTENSION SAS.Read_SAS(TempInputs{Path, Args});
 ```

 In the example above the analytic connection has been named as `SAS`.
-This is an arbitrary name and will depend on your settings during the installation.
+This is an arbitrary name and will depend on your configuration.

 If you want a preview of the field names, you can use the `debug=true` option.
 This will enable the logging features of the SSE with information printed to the terminal and a log file.
 The log files can be found in the `qlik-sas-reader\qlik-sas-env\core\logs\` directory.